COVID-19 implications for financial reporting and audit: Frequently asked questions (FAQs)

 It is possible for an entity to be solvent but not a going concern.
 There is also temporary relief in certain circumstances from parts of the provisions that make insolvent trading an offence, and there may be cases where some entities are insolvent but a going concern.
 For example, an entity may be facing short-term liquidity issues due to the impact of the COVID-19 pandemic on short-term cash inflows and may be unable to pay suppliers within normal credit terms.
 The business may be fundamentally sound, has forbearance from its lenders, and is expected to meet its debts in coming months.
 However, directors should exercise caution in relying on the temporary relief, be mindful of its limitations, and may need to seek appropriate professional legal and financial advice.

 The solvency statement in the directors’ declaration concerns the company’s capacity to pay debts which it has incurred as at the time of that declaration.
 Directors should also take into account debts which will be incurred in the foreseeable future.
-In making the statement, directors should take reasonable steps to obtain all information relevant to forming an opinion in respect of this statement.

 - the directors have reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable

 - there is a material uncertainty as to whether the company will be able to pay its debts as and when they become due and payable – for example, the ability to renegotiate loans due for repayment, or

 - the directors do not have reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.

 The doubt over whether the company can pay its debts as and when they become due and payable may become so great that it is not appropriate for directors to give a positive solvency statement or one stating there is material uncertainty.
 In these situations, the directors should make a negative statement stating that the directors do not have reasonable grounds to believe that the company is able to pay its debts as and when they fall due.